 Details for applications for the Safer Suffolk Fund are available here and the main proviso is that the work done has to be consistent with and support my Suffolk Police and Crime Plan.

 PCC and Chief Constable on tour…..

 On Tuesday (September 2nd) Douglas and I will continue our ‘on tour’ of the county.
 We will be in Hadleigh in Marrison’s car park in Calais Street, from 1-4pm.

 The next in our series of public meetings across the county, will be held at The Limes Hotel, Needham Market on Wednesday 3rd September 2014 at 6.30pm and on Monday 22 September we’ll be at East Point Academy, Kirkley Run, Lowestoft at 6.30pm.
 The last in the this year’s series of public meetings will be held in UCS on Ipswich Waterfront on Monday 13th October.

 These meetings are an opportunity for the public to ask questions of the Commissioner and the Chief Constable and to find out more about policing in their area.
 More detail…

 As PCC my ambition is to make Suffolk a safer place in which to live, work, travel and invest.
-My Passmore Priority for July focuses on travel and invest aspects of this ambition.
+My Passmore Priority for August focuses on marine crime.